-The MSc (Nursing) and MSc (Midwifery) programmes are comprised of seven taught modules and a dissertation.
-Four strands of study are offered.
-Each strand consists of core modules and additional optional strands modules.
-The four strands are: Clinical Practice; Advanced Practice; Nurse or Midwife Education; and Applied Health Care Management.
+The MSc (Nursing) and MSc (Midwifery) programmes are comprised of taught modules and a dissertation.
+Five strands of study are offered: Clinical Practice; Advanced Practice; Public Health; Nurse or Midwifery Education; and Applied Health Care Management.
+Each strand consists of four core modules and three additional optional strand modules, with the exception of the Advanced Practice strand which has four optional modules.